henrygd/semaphore/readme.md

 ## Example

-In this example, we'll use semaphores to prevent multiple requests to an API for the same resource.
+We use semaphores here to prevent multiple requests to an API for the same resource.

 The first calls to `fetchPokemon` will acquire access to the protected code.
-Subsequent calls will wait for the first to finish, then return the data from the cache.
+Subsequent calls will wait, then return the data from the cache.

-We use a key to allow access based on the pokemon name.
-This allows immediate access to both `ditto` and `snorlax`, while queueing subsequent calls for the same name.
+We use a key to allow access based on the name.
+This lets `ditto` and `snorlax` run simultaneously.

 <!-- prettier-ignore -->
 ```js